Mac

 Use the private mode browsing in your Safari or Firefox web browser.

-These measures may help improve the life of your MacBook Pro battery considerably, but of course, this means that you are placing several limitations on your machine.
+These measures may help considerably improve the life of your MacBook Pro battery, but of course, you are placing several limitations on your machine.

-It is with all these settings in place that Apple releases its MacBook Pro battery life reviews, so it is important that we do not get carried away by these claims.
-In fact, if you check out some well-reputed magazines and journals like PC World magazine and Chip magazine, they will tell you exactly the same thing.
+With all these settings in place, Apple releases its MacBook Pro battery life reviews, so we mustn’t get carried away by these claims.
+If you check out some well-reputed magazines and journals like PC World magazine and Chip magazine, they will tell you the same thing.

-The fact that Apple Computers offers such brilliant products with a high degree of battery life is indeed commendable.
-For these powerful machines to offer around 5 hours of battery life is a very big deal, and it is a great rise from the battery life of machines that we have been using so far.
+The fact that Apple Computers offers such brilliant products with high battery life is commendable.
+For these powerful machines to provide around 5 hours of battery life is a very big deal, and it is a great rise from the battery life of devices we have been using so far.

 If you look at the table above, you can see that almost everything has improved with the new Retina display Mac.
-Don’t be fooled with the higher clock speeds of the older versions, the latest Haswell processors present in the Retina model, coupled with the Iris and Iris Pro integrated graphics are much, much better than the older processors and Intel 4000 HD graphics.
+Don’t be fooled by the higher clock speeds of the older versions; the latest Haswell processors present in the Retina model, coupled with the Iris and Iris Pro integrated graphics, are much better than the older processors and Intel 4000 HD graphics.

 Reasons to Buy the MacBook Pro Retina Model

 While it is almost a rule of thumb that newer is better, let’s see if it applies in this case.
-Of course, when it comes to technology, newer is definitely better, but you should also keep the price in mind.
+Of course, more recent is better regarding technology, but you should also keep the price in mind.
 New tech can cost a bomb, and you don’t want to sell your house to have a dapper computer.
 When it comes to the Retina display model of the MacBook Pro, the first thing you would notice is that the price is a hundred dollars more.
 Is this a good thing or a bad thing?
 To decide, let’s see what you get for those extra hundred bucks.

 Display